Health benefits of nature

 Then sit back and relax as you watch beautiful, multi-coloured butterflies flutter around your garden.

-Take time out to look up at the stars, spot comets or watch different phases of the moon.
-Some areas offer stargazing courses, or you can read up online about the different constellations and activity happening in the sky.
+Take time out to look up at the stars, spot comets, or watch different phases of the moon.
+You can read up online about the different constellations and activity happening in the sky.

 Eating outside is a great way to relax and a good break from the routine of watching TV with your dinner on your knees.